-Several people have died after at least one person opened fire on the Capital Gazette newspaper building in Annapolis, Maryland, on Thursday afternoon.
-A shooter has been taken into custody.
+Several people have died after at least one person opened fire on the Capital Gazette newspaper building in Annapolis, Maryland, on Thursday afternoon, and a shooter has been taken into custody.

-Five people are confirmed dead, Anne Arundel County Police deputy chief Bill Krampf told reporters during a press conference hours after the shooting.
+Five people are confirmed dead, Anne Arundel County Police deputy chief Bill Krampf told reporters during a press conference Thursday.

-Shots fired were reported in Annapolis at around 2:40 p.m.
+Shots fired were reported at around 2.40 p.m.
 ET, according to the Baltimore Sun, which owns the Gazette.
 Phil Davis, a reporter from the Gazette, tweeted that multiple people had been shot.

-Anthony Messenger, an intern at the Gazette, also tweeted while the incident was underway.
+Anthony Messenger, an intern at the Gazette, also tweeted while the incident was ongoing.

 Maryland Gov. Larry Hogan tweeted that he was “praying for those at the scene.”